mikegleen/modes/doc/source/configuration.rst

 The configuration consists of a YAML file broken into multiple sections (called *documents*) separated by lines containing ``---`` in the left three columns.
-Documents are control documents or column documents.
+Documents are control documents, column documents, or special documents.
+The special documents are **global** and **location**.
-Each column document corresponds to a column in the associated CSV file.
-The “control” document directs the selection of records (the if... commands) or is a global command.
+Each column document corresponds to a column in the associated CSV file, although there are exceptions.
+The “control” document directs the selection of records (the if... commands).
 The various programs use the CSV file for slightly different purposes.
 For example, ``csv2xml.py`` uses it to contain multiple columns each of which defines a value to go into a corresponding field in the XML file.
 On the other hand, ``xml2csv.py`` uses